What are blend and extend contracts? Could your business save money by switching?

 • You’ll start paying this new rate straight away and your contract will be extended for a certain period, during which time this rate will be fixed.
 This will cut your energy bills and give your business price certainty for a longer time.

 Blend and extend contracts are complicated products that are rarely offered by suppliers.
-But some have started offering to blend and extend to businesses that signed fixed contracts during the height of the energy price crisis.
-This is to help those that have been struggling to pay their bills since the government support for energy bills was slashed in April 2023.
+But they saw a slight surge in popularity among businesses that signed fixed contracts during the height of the energy price crisis.

 Although blend and extend contracts sound like a good compromise – you get cheaper rates, and your supplier gets to keep you as a customer – they aren’t necessarily the best option for all businesses.